 As a member of the committee that decides the class requirements for students, Al Acres is well aware that the core curriculum betrays the student body’s ignorance in art.
 “Right now, art isn’t central to people’s vision of what Georgetown is because it was never a part of the mission or the identity of the university,” Acres said.
 “But that’s beginning to change,” he added.

-Since the founding of the Art, Music, and Theater department in 1967, faculty and student supporters of the arts have deavors have begun to yield more results than ever.
+Since the founding of the Art, Music, and Theater department in 1967, faculty and student supporters of the arts have begun to yield more results than ever.

 The emergence of a large, organized student art community and the construction of a new, bigger, and more accessible art gallery both point to a hopeful future for art at Georgetown.

-In July of 2016, Alexander Lubeck(MSB ’17) created the Georgetown University Collective of Creative Individuals share their art, celebrating creativity at Georgetown, and inspiring artistic collaboration.
+In July of 2016, Alexander Lubeck(MSB ’17) created the Georgetown University Collective of Creative Individuals for people to share their art, celebrating creativity at Georgetown, and inspiring artistic collaboration.

 Lubeck graduated this past spring, but GUCCI has continued to expand.
 What started as a Facebook group of about 100 people has quickly grown to 688 members, with new students, both artists and art lovers, joining almost every day.